josteink/web-privacy-reddit/README.md

 * [snoocore](https://github.com/trevorsenior/snoocore) npm-package

 It's currently in development, and covers just the most basic functionality.
-It's being developed and tested on Ubuntu, but should work anywhere Node does, including Windows.
+It's being developed and tested on Ubuntu and Fedora, but should work anywhere Node does, including Windows.

 Install them using your favourite package-manager: